peterldowns/Headliner/README.md

 ##Todo:##

-* Error checking on /viewtext ajax
-	* If there's a problem, return the user to the homepage
 * Standardized colors
 	* Find the blue equivalent of the yellow that is being used on the front page
 * Better typography